+Encryption feature is enabled on the cloud tier.
 Cloud feature is enabled.

-Note: For security reasons, this command does not display the access/secret keys you enter.
+- 4. Configure the cloud profile using the cloud provider credentials.
+The prompts and variables vary by provider. - # cloud profile add <profilename> - Note: For security reasons, this command does not display the access/secret keys you enter.